ziqinyeow/agno/README.md

 ## Introduction

 [Agno](https://docs.agno.com) is a lightweight library for building Reasoning Agents with memory, knowledge, tools and native multi-modal support.
-Build Reasoning Agents, Multi-Modal Agents, Teams of Agents and Agentic Workflows.
+Use Agno to build Reasoning Agents, Multi-Modal Agents, Teams of Agents and Agentic Workflows.

 Here's an Agent that writes a financial report by reasoning through each step: